fracpete/python-weka-wrapper3/docker/0.3.1_cpu/README.md

     -it fracpete/pww3:0.3.1_cpu
 ```

-**NB:** That way, you can separate various package installations on your host system
+**NB:** With this approach you can separate various package installations on your host system
 in different directories.